microsoft/PR-Metrics/PipelinesTasks/PRMetrics/docs/marketplace.md

 ## How to Use

-After installing the extension, you can add the task to a new or existing [build definition][build].
+After installing the extension on your Azure DevOps server, you can add the task to a new or existing [build definition][build].

 ![Adding the PR Metrics task](task-add.png)